 The focus of this section is to provide water supply and demand information for Arizona communities, primarily outside of AMAs, to be published as the "Arizona Water Atlas".
 This publication will provide a broad overview of water supply and demand conditions, water resource information for planning and resource development purposes, and to help identify the issues and needs of the community.
 The goal is to develop an on-going, systematic data collection and data management process to assist rural communities.
+Several Chapters of the Atlas were published in FY 2007 on the ADWR Web site, including the Introduction -State-wide Overview, Eastern Plateau Planning Area, Southeastern Planning Area, Upper Colorado River Planning Area and the Central Highlands Planning Area.

-This section also provides coordination on border region water issues including representing Arizona on the Border Governor's Conference Water Committee and support to the Border 2012 Water Task Force.
+In FY 2007, this section provided coordination on border region water issues in conjunction with the Arizona Water Institute including representing Arizona on the Border Governor's Conference Water Committee, support to the Border 2012 Water Task Force and the Arizona Mexico Commission.